 1. As usual the 1st rule always applies: clean, dry & dull.
 Clean being the tricky part with metal windows.
 This job is one of the type that you really want to do it right because correcting/fixing it will be a mess if it goes badly.

-After taping glass & rubbing with the steel wool, thoroughly wipe the surfaces with a non-soapy cleanser, or prep solvent product from your Benjamin Moore or Sherwin Williams store.
+After taping glass and rubbing with the steel wool, thoroughly wipe the surfaces with a non-soapy cleanser or prep solvent product from your Benjamin Moore or Sherwin Williams store.

 I don’t recommend using de-gloss prep products as a way to skip the steel wool rubbing step.
-It’s a chemical short cut to what should be a mechanical bond – a finely scratched surface that makes a good bonding substrate – I just don’t trust it.
+It’s a chemical shortcut to what should be a mechanical bond – a finely scratched surface that makes a good bonding substrate – and I just don’t trust it.

-2. The 2nd rule of painting metal windows is thin coats of material.
+2. The 2nd rule of painting aluminum window frames is thin coats of material.
 Whether primer or paint, keep it thin.
-This is true of any window painting, but especially true with metal.
+This is true of any window painting, but especially true with metal window trim.

-The beauty of the aerosol primer is that it goes on very thin and even – which is the way paint performs best – thin coats allowed to dry properly.
-Choose the best quality primer here, not the $.99 bargain primer – you’re asking the primer to do a big job here: be the transition layer between your metal windows and your trim paint.
+The beauty of the aerosol primer is that it goes on very thin and even, which is the way paint performs best – thin coats allowed to dry properly.
+Choose the best quality primer here, not the $0.99 bargain primer.
+You’re asking the primer to do a big job here: be the transition layer between your metal window trim and your trim paint.

-The best part of painting metal windows is you get to pick the color!
-Your house will look much better, your neighbors will bring pie.
+The best part of painting aluminum window frames is you get to pick the color!
+Your house will look so much better, your neighbors will bring pie.